kodinkat/disciple-tools-documentation/disciple-tools-theme/wp-admin/dt-settings/storage-troubleshooting.md

 **Solutions**:

 1. **Path-Style Endpoint**
-   - Enable for MinIO, Backblaze B2, and Cloudflare R2
+   - Commonly required for MinIO
-   - Disable for AWS S3 (unless using custom endpoint)
+   - Not required for AWS S3, Backblaze B2, or Cloudflare R2
-   - Test both settings if unsure
+   - Only enable if your provider requires it

 2. **Region Configuration**
    - Use correct region for your bucket